 Why do these questions matter?
-Objectives of a SA-CT program should depend on both analytical foundations and public consultations.
+Objectives of a SA-CT program should depend on both analytical foundations and stakeholder consultation, including in the context of national and social dialogues.
 In order to achieve maximum impact, it needs to have a clear theory of change (or definitions of inputs, outputs, and outcomes/impacts).
-In order to deliver the expected results the program should have reliable and predictable financing, which also guarantees revisions of the benefits to protect their real value over time, especially in high inflationary environment (see Chapter 1, section 1.2.).
+In order to deliver the expected results, the program should have reliable and predictable financing, which also guarantees revisions of the benefits to protect their real value over time, especially in high inflationary environment (see Chapter 1, section 1.2.).

 3. Cost effectiveness: is associated with using the minimum resources required to achieve the desired impact and reducing the cost for beneficiaries